+'''

-''' Function VisionTask(camera As Integer)
+Function VisionTask(camera As Integer)

 Boolean found

 Do

 SyncLock 1 ' Lock vision just for this task

 VSet FindParts.Camera, camera

 VRun FindParts

 VGet FindParts.AllFound, found

 SyncUnlock 1 ' Unlock vision for other tasks

 Loop

+Fend

-Fend '''
+'''

-12.9 Using Vision with the Robot
+11.9 Using Vision with the Robot

 Before you can use results from a vision sequence to guide the robot, you need to calibrate the camera that is used by the sequence.
-Refer to the following for details.
+Refer to 7.Vision Calibration for details.